infinet/lunar-calendar/README.md

 ### How to run

-run `lunar_ical`, it will fetch data from Hong Kong Observatory, save the data to a local sqlite database, then use that database to generate a ics file, which covers from the previous to the end of next year.
+Run `lunar_ical`, it will fetch data from Hong Kong Observatory, save the data to a local sqlite database, then use that database to generate a ics file, which covers from the previous to the end of next year.

 Try the Chinese Lunar Calendar by add this [ics file][iCal] to your favorite calendar app.

-start and end date can also be specified as command line options, for example:
+Start and end date can also be specified as command line options, for example:

     ./lunar_ical.py --start=1990-01-01 --end=2001-01-01

 The date must in ISO format.

+### C port

-There is also a C version.
+There is also a C version under directory "c".
 Run `make` to generate the executable `lunarcal`.
-Run `lunarcal` with year with print out the Chinese Lunar Calendar to terminal, for
+Run `lunarcal` with year will print out the Chinese Lunar Calendar to terminal, for example:
-example:

-    ./lunarcal 2014
+    $ ./lunarcal 2015
         or

-    ./lunarcal 2014 2016
+    $ ./lunarcal 2015 2019

 [Contact me](mailto: weichen302@gmail.com)